 Dr. Sam Muller

-Before founding HiiL, he was closely involved in building the International Criminal Court.
+Before his work at HiiL he was closely involved in building the International Criminal Court.
 He worked as legal adviser at UNRWA and the then newly established ICTY.
 He holds a law degree and a doctorate from Leiden University and taught there.
 He has published and spoken extensively on various topics: legal trends and strategy, justice leadership, justice innovation, and international justice issues.
 Sam has served on many boards.
 He is currently chair of the supervisory board of World Wildlife Fund – The Netherlands and a member of the International Board of WWF.
-He is chair of the supervisory board of the Wildlife Justice Commission.
-He serves as Senior Adviser to the Task Force on Justice.
-In addition, he is a member of the Advisory Board of the Impact Investment Exchange, IIX.
+He was chair of the supervisory board of the Wildlife Justice Commission until September 2021 and board member until April 2022.
+He served as Senior Adviser to the Task Force on Justice that published a ground-breaking report in July 2019.
 He was active within the World Economic Forum on the topics of rule of law and justice, chairing two agenda councils.
-Sam is an alumnus of the Future Leaders Programme of the French Foreign Ministry.
+Sam is an alumnus of the Future Leaders Programme of the French Foreign Ministry and of the High-Performance Leadership Programme of the IMD.
 He is also a facilitator of leadership retreats for the Foundation for Natural Leadership.
-Sam is married and has three children.
+In November 2022 he was awarded the 2022 Tällberg-SNS-Eliasson Global Leadership Award “for his innovative work in creating and implementing new, concrete concepts and ways of working for law practitioners that focus on solving people’s real needs and thereby reinforce their commitment to democracy.”

 +31 (0) 70 762 0700